LinuxUserCani/Project-ULP/README.md

 .ULP executables are self-extracting tarballs that installs the required libraries system-wide, then executes the binary inside the file.
 My main purpose with this project is to prove that Bash isn't just a basic scripting language,and it can be a complex programming language when needed.
 I'll try to keep this project BASH-only as much as I can.

+# BIG WARNING
+This project isnt complete yet, and nothing actually runs, so dont try to execute any scripts, it might break your system.